-19 april 2017 – Video (in Italian) and text of the speech by lawyer Fabrizio D'Agostini, Councillor of FOB, held on 7 april 2017 at the presentation of the Acts of the 1st Conference by FOB, Laicity and Freedom of Belief in Italy.
+19 april 2017 – Video and text of the speech by lawyer Fabrizio D'Agostini, Councillor of FOB, held on 7 april 2017 at the presentation of the Acts of the 1st Conference by FOB, Laicity and Freedom of Belief in Italy.

 If one were to examine, one after the other, the interventions, the reports and the testimonies of the 1st Congress of F.O.B. held at Montecitorio in December 2015, now contained in the acts here presented, in order to find in the diversities of each intervention a common denominator, namely the reason of the defense of freedom of religion and belief in Europe and the criticism, even harsh, to the infringement of such freedom, I think this common tension could be detected in at least three values: the defense of the "fundamentals" of Western liberal or social democracy; the "faith in the dignity and worth of the human person" and the search for peace among citizens not only in Europe.